Quantum Low-Density Parity-Check Codes: Geometrical constructions

 \subsection{Hyperbolic quantum codes}

 Quantum codes with a finite encoding rate $k/n \rightarrow R > 0$ for $n \rightarrow \infty$ naturally arise from manifolds of negative curvature, called \emph{hyperbolic manifolds}.
-The reason for this lies in the \emph{Gau\ss --Bonnet--Chern theorem} which relates the geometry of a manifold to its topology~\cite{nakahara2003geometry}.
-More concretely, it shows that for hyperbolic manifolds of even dimension $D=2m$ the number of $m$-dimensional, closed, non-contractible submanifolds (up to deformation) grows linearly with the total volume of the manifold.
-Therefore, any code derived from such a manifold (cf. \cref{sec:geometric_construction}) will have a constant encoding rate.
+The reason for this lies in the \emph{Gau\ss --Bonnet--Chern theorem} which relates the geometry of a manifold to its topology~\cite{nakahara2003geometry}. {\change More concretely, it shows that for hyperbolic manifolds of even dimension $D=2i$ the dimension of the homology group~$H_i$ grows linearly with the total volume of the manifold.
+Hence, the associated quantum code has a linear encoding rate.} Therefore, any code derived from such a manifold (cf. \cref{sec:geometric_construction}) will have a constant encoding rate.

 Compare this to the $L\times L$ toric code where the logical operators of minimum weight correspond to $1$-dimensional submanifolds (circles).
 The number of these is two, regardless of $L$.
 The same is true for higher dimensions, e.g. one can define a four-dimensional toric code~\cite{dennis2002topological} where the logical operators of minimum weight correspond to six $2$-dimensional tori.